wp-plugins/nextgen-gallery/readme.txt

 * TinyMCE : Button integration for easy adding the gallery tags
 * Sidebar Widget : Show a slideshow, random or recent picture at your sidebar
 * Language support : Translated in more than 30 languages
+* Auto translation file downloader : Donwload with one click the translation file
 * Upload tab integration : You have access to all pictures via the upload tab
 * Tag support for images : Append related images to your post, create a image tag-cloud
 * Meta data support : Import EXIF, IPTC or XMP meta data